Leixb/jutge_cli/README.rst

 ~~~~~~~~~~~~~

 Issuing the command ``jutge login`` will prompt the user for their email and
 password and save the session cookie for next use.
-If username or
+If email or
 password are already provided in `Login credentials`_ it will not prompt the
 user to input them.
+For more details on the command see `login`_

 cookie command
 ~~~~~~~~~~~~~~

 The command ``jutge cookie`` accepts a cookie as a parameter and will store it for next use.
+For more details on the command see `cookie`_

 cookie flag